movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 inode-number selection.
 Publish name-cache changes and notifications only after successful mutation.

+Creation preallocates a private vnode before joining a transaction and registers device aliases after ending its handle.
+Alias registration may lock unrelated vnodes whose fsync is draining handles.
+Publish the inode-cache entry only after alias adoption has fixed the vnode identity.

 Free-space indexes subtract allocated extents and physical superblock stripes from block-group bounds.
 Stripe exclusions have no extent items and are separate from block-group usage.
 Keep free, reserved, allocated, and pinned space distinct,